 2021 Survey information

-Thank-you to all students who participated in the 2020 survey.
-The results are available on the NCVER portal.
+The 2021 survey has now closed.
+Thank-you to all students who participated in the survey.
+The 2021 results will be published on the NCVER portal in December 2021.

 The Social Research Centre (SRC), a national social research company, is conducting the 2021 survey on NCVER's behalf.